 - 2. Install drive sprocket (A), washer (B), and castle nut (C) onto the driveshaft. - 3.
-Reinstall the drive chain, but do NOT fully tension it yet.
-For instructions, refer to Installing Auger Drive Chain, page 243.
+Reinstall the drive chain, but do NOT fully tension at this time.
+For instructions, refer to Installing Auger Drive Chain, page 239.

-If the header is not attached to the combine, place a pry bar or equivalent through a hole in the driven sprocket (A) and against the frame to stop the driveshaft from rotating.
+4. If the header is not attached to the combine, place a pry bar or equivalent through a hole in the driven sprocket (A) and against the frame to stop the driveshaft from rotating.

-- 5. Torque castle nut (A) to 68 Nm (50 lbf·ft).
-If the slot in the castle nut and the hole in the driveshaft are not aligned, continue to tighten the castle nut to 81 Nm (60 lbf·ft).
+- 5. Torque castle nut (A) to 34 Nm (25 lbf·ft).
+If the slot in the castle nut and the hole in the driveshaft are not aligned, continue to tighten the castle nut, up to a maximum of 136 Nm (100 lbf·ft).
 If the castle nut's hole and the hole in the driveshaft are still not aligned, back off the castle nut until it is possible to install cotter pin (B). - 6.
 Install cotter pin (B) into the driveshaft hole.
 Bend the ends of the cotter pin around castle nut (A). - 7.
-Set the tension of drive chain (C) .
-For instructions, refer to Adjusting Auger Drive Chain Tension, page 244. - 8.
+Tension drive chain (C).
+For instructions, refer to Adjusting Auger Drive Chain Tension, page 240. - 8.
 Close the left endshield.
-For instructions, refer to 3.3.2 Closing Left Endshield, page 26.
+For instructions, refer to 3.3.2 Closing Left Endshield, page 24.